jonelo/jacksum-for-macos/README.md

 addition, some file managers that provide proprietary interfaces are supported as well.

 The installation program sets up the integration for **Finder**, **Path Finder**, **HoudahSpot**, **Tembo**, **muCommander** and **Marta**.
-It also installs four **Quick Actions**, which are available in the Services menu of any app that offers a file selection there.
-All other file managers in the table below either work by drag & drop only, or require a few manual steps that are documented in the wiki.
+It also installs four **Quick Actions**, which show up in the Services menu of many apps - but not of all of them, see the "Integration" column of the table below.
+All other file managers in the table either work by drag & drop only, or require a few manual steps that are documented in the wiki.

 > [!TIP]
 > If your preferred file manager supports neither the Apple Script Menu nor external scripts nor